 To convert an absolute OS path to a "local" path starting with

-The editor uses different paths for user data, user settings, and cache, depending on the platform.
+The editor uses different paths for editor data, editor settings, and cache, depending on the platform.
 By default, these paths are:

-Cache contains temporary data.
+Cache contains data generated by the editor, or stored temporarily.
 It can safely be removed when Godot is closed.

 Godot complies with the XDG Base Directory Specification on all platforms.
 You can override environment variables following the specification to change the editor and project data paths.